analogdevicesinc/doctools/docs/docs_guidelines/index.rst

    ~/some_repository/docs
    $adoc serve --directory . --builder pdf

-The advantage of WeasyPrint is that the design styles (CSS stylesheet) is respected.
+The advantage of WeasyPrint is that the design styles (CSS stylesheet) are respected.

 Inner working